Vectarious/mbrasoveanu/feedback.md

 Program 3 runs now, but you have to take the lesson you should have learned in problem 3 and apply it to problem 4 - because I cannot run any of those programs.
 What's missing?

 For problems 4,4a,4b, I added "smallperiodtable.mat", "GlobalTempybyYear.txt", and "GlobalCarbonBudget2018.xlsx" files.
 The following programs should be able to run now.

+## Feb 9
+Problem 3 and 4 are running now.
+Problem 4a/climate program are hitting some problems still - there are minor mistakes in that code, double check that the file you're referencing is the same as the one in the folder (spelled the same way and everything).
+Minor details, but details are everything.